carfew001/dsc-phase-1-project-v2-4/README.md

 ![rating_vs_no_of_votes](images/top_5_genre_distribution.png)

-2. **Ratng disribution**
+2. **Rating disribution**
-   - Analyze the influence of the release date (season or month) on box office success.
-   - Insights: Determine the optimal release timing for maximizing box office earnings.
+   - Analyze the average rating for a film?

 ![rating_vs_no_of_votes](images/rating_dist.png)

 3. **Rating vs no. of votes**
-   - Explore the relationship between movie runtime and average rating.
+   - Explore the relationship between number of votes  and average rating.
-   - Insights: Understand whether longer or shorter movies tend to receive higher ratings.
+   - Insights: Understand whether there is a relationship between number of votes and the rating

 ![rating_vs_no_of_votes](images/rating_vs_no_of_votes.png)